 These instructions are sent with the plant gift

 This young evergreen tree will eventually grow into a sizeable bush and can produce fragrant fruits for flavouring gin and desserts.
 Young trees are quite happy indoors for a few weeks but longer term they will prefer a spot in the garden.

 Juniperus communis will eventually grow into a full size tree several metres tall but it will grow slowly and can be kept to a manageable size by restricting the size of the pot.
 To encourage lots of growth either repot your tree in Spring or plant it out in the garden.
-To keep it smaller repot your tree into just a slightly bigger pot in Spring 2020.
+To keep it smaller repot your tree into just a slightly bigger pot each spring.

 Please note juniper bushes can either develop as male or female plants and only a female plant will produce the fragrant berries.
 These plants are grown from seed so it's not possible to know whether your plant is male or female but as it gets older look out for yellow cone shaped male flowers or the round green flowers on the female.
 The green female flowers are fertilized by wind blown male pollen so there is a very good chance that if you have a female plant you will get ripe berries in due course.